Educational Background & Specialties

-- “Artisanal Production, Communal Provisioning and Anti-Capitalist Critique in the Aude, France” with Rachel Slocum.
+- "Artisanal Production, Communal Provisioning and Anti-Capitalist Critique in the Aude, France." with Rachel Slocum.
 2014.
-In Sustainable Lifestyles and the Quest for Plenitude: Case Studies of the New Economy, edited by Juliet B Schor and Craig J Thompson.
-New Haven, Connecticut: Yale University Press.
+Pp 27-62 in Sustainable Lifestyles and the Quest for Plenitude: Case Studies of the New Economy.
+Edited by Juliet B. Schor and Craig J. Thompson.
+CT: Yale University Press.

 - Hobos, Hustlers, and Backsliders: Homeless in San Francisco.
 2010.
-Minneapolis, MN: University of Minnesota Press.
+MN: University of Minnesota Press.

 - Mary Douglas Prize for Best Book, 2011